VEXtraterrestrial-Dawgs/2020-rise-above/notes/2021-03-20 Meeting Notes.md

 - I also put the drivetrain in the middle-back part of the robot in order to keep a good weight balance throughout the robot, and I plan to put the arm in the front of the robot to make it as strong as I can.
 - As I was working on the arm, I realized that for some reason, the range of motion of the arm was limited, and I am still searching for a reason and solution for that.
 - I suspect that it might have been a lack of a washer or two somewhere so that the gear might have been rubbing against the beam that was connecting the arm to the base.

+### Test Driving During the Meeting Today

+- Today we test drove the robot to make sure the base drove well.
+- The base drove smoothly, and was able to drive and turn.

 ## Meeting Plan